Turn concepts into precision-engineered products with RapidDirect’s end-to-end expertise.

 Preventing plastic molded part defects can be as easy as adjusting the injection molding process.
 It could also help to replace production equipment or redesign mold tooling.
 Let’s check out the several injection molding defects and causes, as well as the solutions.

 Certain injection molding processes may not be effective for the production of some parts.
 The molding process is the leading cause of defects in injection molding parts.
 However, you can easily prevent such defects by simply adjusting the temperature, flow rate, or other mold parameters.
-These defects include the following:
+Below is a comprehensive injection molding defects list covering the most common issues manufacturers encounter and how to fix them.

 1. Flow Lines